Home

 workshop

-CINDEA and Journeying Beyond co-sponsor the “By My Own Heart and Hand — basics in home funerals” workshops in the West Coast
+Originally, CINDEA and Journeying Beyond co-sponsor the "By My Own Heart and Hand basics in home funerals" workshops on the West Coast of BC and on Zoom.
+Now BMOHAH has been developed as a new extended online Home Funeral/Post-deathcare training program, in which students can begin the program at any time.

 Rolling body onto stretcher using sheet